Pros and Cons of Microsoft Office 365

 First, we will start with the advantageous points.

-Although many people believe that using cloud-based products is unsafe, there are actually around the same amount of risks that you would get if using an on-premise based system.
-Office 365 in itself isn’t what is unsafe, it is the security measures that you put in place that will affect the strength of your security.
 There are many security features that Microsoft actually put in place to ensure that Office 365 is as secure as possible.
 These features include, though aren’t limited to; encrypted email, data loss prevention, mobile device management and advanced threat analytics.

 When subscribing to Office 365, you will always have access to the latest versions of the programs.
 Without any additional charges, Microsoft will update all of the programs, and you won’t even need to uninstall the program to get the in-date versions.
 Microsoft are constantly looking for new ways to improve their programs.